apache/kvrocks-website/community/data-structure-on-rocksdb.md

-# Kvrocks data structures design
+# Data structures design

-Kvrocks uses the RocksDB as storage, it's developed by Facebook which is built on LevelDB with many extra features, like column family, transaction and backup, see the RocksDB wiki: [Features Not In LevelDB](https://github.com/facebook/RocksDB/wiki/Features-Not-in-LevelDB).
+Apache Kvrocks™ uses the RocksDB as storage, it's developed by Facebook which is built on LevelDB with many extra features, like column family, transaction and backup, see the RocksDB wiki: [Features Not In LevelDB](https://github.com/facebook/RocksDB/wiki/Features-Not-in-LevelDB).
 The basic operations in RocksDB are `Put(key, value)`, `Get(key)`, `Delete(key)`, other complex structures aren't supported.

 The main goal of this doc is to explain how we build the Redis hash/list/set/zset/bitmap/stream on RocksDB.
 Most of the design were derived from [Qihoo360/Blackwidow](https://github.com/Qihoo360/blackwidow), but with little modification, like the bitmap design, it's a fascinating part.